What is Lipedema?

 The Lipedema Foundation maintains a resources page: lipedema.org/resources where you can find excellent information, everything from self-care videos to technical jargon used by researchers.
 Additionally, the Foundation has a registry to help the lipedema community learn more about lipedema.
 For more individualized patient or caregiver support an excellent resource is fatdisorders.org sponsored by the Fat Disorders Resource Society.
 There are numerous Facebook groups as well including: Lipedema Warriors; Lipedema Sisters USA; and Keto Lifestyle for Lipedema.

 Many insurance companies cover inital evaluation and follow up care for the treatment of lipedema.
 Please contact Mackee Slattery, our office manager, if you need assistance discussing your coverage with your insurance provider.
 Please check out our PRICING PAGE to see the private pay cost for a new patient visit with ultrasound.

-We encourage you to schedule a FREE lipedema screening today.
-During our meeting, we will advise on whether or not you may have this diagnosis, as well as offer a complete consultation with our clinician.
+We encourage you to schedule a lipedema consultation today.
+During our meeting, we will offer a complete consultation with our clinician and conduct a full ultrasound evaluation to determine if a lipidema diagnosis is appropriate.
 Call or text the office today and one of our seasoned staff members will be able to assist you.

 *Actual patient photos.

 We know how frustrating varicose veins can be...
 Not only are they unsightly, but they ITCH.
 Why do they itch?!?!
 The reason is a condition associated with varicose veins called Venous Stasis Dermatitis.
 This condition is caused by blood building up in the veins and...

 One of the most common questions people with Varicose Veins ask is: How do I get rid of them?
 At Totality, we offer several treatment modalities to get rid of those persistent Varicose Veins.
 Previously, Varicose Veins were physically cut out of the body, resulting in...